wm8s/WM8S_Morse/README.md

 * the numbers 1 through 30,
 * eight of what I considered common power levels (5W, 10W, 25W, 50W, 100W, 200W, 500W, and 1KW),
 * the most common Morse prosigns,
-* the 200 highest scoring callsigns from the 2014 IARU HF contest results, and
+* the 200 highest scoring callsigns from the 2014 IARU HF contest results,
-* what I think are the 25 most common Q-signals, and 150 common Morse abbreviations (like PSE, UR, ES, etc.),
+* what I think are the 25 most common Q-signals,
+* and 150 common Morse abbreviations (like PSE, UR, ES, etc.),

 and I determined that the mean number of elements per word is 49.489.
 So as it turns out, in that regard, at least, PARIS is still a pretty good word for our purposes.